 Effective oversight and transparency are critical components of risk management.
 Zakat institutions must implement robust internal monitoring systems and be subject to external supervision by independent auditors or regulatory bodies.
 Alamad notes “An effective and transparent risk governance structure is fundamental to ensure an efficient risk management framework in IFI”.
 Transparency in financial reporting and public communication is essential for building public trust and preventing corruption.

-An illustrative case is the zakat account program implemented by the Islamic Bank of Thailand which is fully supervised and controlled.
+An illustrative case is the zakat account program implemented by the Islamic Bank of Thailand, which is fully supervised and controlled.
 Unlike the practice in Indonesia, where Islamic banks channel zakat funds directly to third parties such as Yayasan Baitul Mal without further oversight from the financial authorities, the Islamic Bank of Thailand maintains zakat funds within the bank, under the supervision of the Financial Services Authority.
 This setup ensures that all zakat fund allocations are transparently reported and disclosed to customers, thereby enhancing oversight and accountability.

 Reputation management requires a focus on ethical and accountable practices.
 Zakat institutions should uphold high ethical standards and ensure that all activities and decisions related to zakat fund management are conducted transparently.
-In business relations, indeed being responsive to public feedback and criticism are crucial steps in maintaining a positive reputation.
+In business relations, being responsive to public feedback and criticism are crucial steps in maintaining a positive reputation.

-Consequently, the distribution of zakat fund should adhere the sharia principles so as to ensure the sharia compliant risk.
-Zakat institutions should comprehensively view that Sharia give guidance to Muslims to respect the moral and ethical behaviour, this basis also inline insuring that zakat fund is managed with thorough risk assessments and in accordance with established policies.
-Regular evaluations and ensuring that zakat funds are directed towards productive purposes are essential for minimizing the risk of financial losses.
+Consequently, the distribution of zakat funds should adhere to sharia principles so as to ensure sharia-compliance.
+Zakat institutions should follow the Sharia given guidance and respect the divine morals and ethical behaviours, this would also ensure that zakat fund is managed with thorough risk assessments and in accordance with established policies.
+Regular evaluations should be conducted to ensure that zakat funds are directed towards productive and essential purposes with the object of minimizing the risk of financial losses.

 Case Study: Best Practices in Zakat Management

-The robust risk management practices is exemplified by the Lembaga Zakat Negeri Kedah (LZNK) which is renowned for its effective and transparent management of zakat funds.
+The robust risk management practices are exemplified by the Lembaga Zakat Negeri Kedah (LZNK) which is renowned for its effective and transparent management of zakat funds.
 Zakat institutions are required to operate under stringent regulations that govern zakat administration and ensure compliance with Sharia principles and high accountability standards.
 The institution's strong internal oversight system and regular external audits contribute significantly to maintaining transparency and accountability.

 In term of building public relationship, LZNK's success can be attributed to its improved efficiency and the distribution process.
 Zaki, Sulong and Zainal describe: